 Syracuse is a larger medium-sized city located in the state of New York.
-With a population of 144,142 people and 73 constituent neighborhoods, Syracuse is the ninth largest community in New York.
-Much of the housing stock in Syracuse was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 143,378 people and 73 constituent neighborhoods, Syracuse is the ninth largest community in New York.
+Syracuse has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Syracuse isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Syracuse are a mix of both white- and blue-collar jobs.
-Overall, Syracuse is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Syracuse who work in office and administrative support (14.50%), sales jobs (10.35%), and teaching (8.46%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Syracuse is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Syracuse is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Syracuse who work in office and administrative support (15.17%), sales jobs (10.12%), and teaching (8.86%).

 Syracuse has a lot of people who ride the bus to and from work.
 In fact, for its size, Syracuse has quite a high level of public transit users.
 Syracuse’s need for inexpensive transportation options for its citizens is quite high.

-The percentage of people in Syracuse who are college-educated is somewhat higher than the average US community of 21.84%: 26.42% of adults in Syracuse have at least a bachelor's degree.
+The overall education level of Syracuse is somewhat higher than in the average US city of 21.84%: 26.80% of adults 25 and older in the city have at least a bachelor's degree.